wp-plugins/flyzoo/readme.txt

 Add an amazing **chat** experience to your website: chat with your visitors for **live support** and engage your community in group chats.
-Fast, easy to install and customizable!
+Fast, easy to install and customize.

 ####Flyzoo Live Chat####